gershnik/objc-helpers/README.md

 The reference you get back is mutable by default.
 If you want immutability do this NSObject * immuatbleObj = box<const std::vector<int>>(...any of the stuff above...);

-//if your C++ object has a copy constructor the wrapper will implement
+//if your C++ object has a copy constructor the wrapper
-//NSCopying
+//will implement NSCopying
 auto * obj5 = (NSObject *)[obj1 copy];

 //this uses operator== if available, which it is